Use Profit and Loss To Qualify For A Mortgage

 Profit and Loss Statement prepared by CPA/Enrolled Agent/Tax Florida Preparer Expenses will be calculated off the Profit and Loss Statement provided by CPA/Enrolled Agent for Florida mortgage applicant that covers the same period as the bank statements being used to qualify.
 The Profit and Loss Statement provided must support the revenue shown on the bank statements..
 The percentage of expenses shown on the Profit and Loss Statement will be used to calculate the qualifying income from the bank statements.

-(d) Tax Preparer Requirements When using a Tax Preparer to document the expenses via a Profit and Loss Statement or expense letter, the following is required:
+When using a Tax Preparer to document the expenses via a Profit and Loss Statement or expense. letter, the following is required:

 • An expense letter must be on the tax preparer’s letterhead.